FapBot-tech/MatrixSetup/README.md

 Matrix will end up running on `msg.$DOMAIN`, the static web client on `chat.$DOMAIN`, and the admin panel on `admin.$DOMAIN`.
+(these domains can be configured in `nginx.conf.template`, though keep in mind that changing the Matrix domain also requires chanegs to the `homeserver.yaml`.
+Once the Matrix server has been setup, it's domain should not be changed.
+Of course you're also more than welcome to not use the nginx webserver and setup your own proxies, again check `nginx.conf.template` to see which port should go where.)

 ---